splunk/splunk-app-examples/modularinputs/README.md

 ## See also

-* [Overview of modular inputs for Splunk Cloud Platform or Splunk Enterprise](https://dev.splunk.com/enterprise/docs/developapps/manageknowledge/custominputs/modinputsoverview) in the Splunk *Developer Guide*.
+* [Overview of modular inputs for Splunk Cloud Platform or Splunk Enterprise](https://dev.splunk.com/enterprise/docs/developapps/manageknowledge/custominputs/modinputsoverview) in the Splunk *Developer Guide*